 As a youngster, Tom Sawyer started his own business selling candy and books from his room.
 Years later, Tom would start his own successful small business.
 He understands the value of hard work and good paying jobs.

 When Tom Sawyer previously served in the Kansas House he worked hard to bring jobs to Wichita.
-And when he found out the state of Kansas was out sourcing call center jobs to India, he offered an amendment in 2004 that put a stop to it!
+When he found out the state of Kansas was out sourcing call center jobs to India, he offered an amendment in 2004 that put a stop to it!
 Now when you call a state agency, a Kansan will answer the phone.

 Now Tom would like to return to Topeka to help to once again bring more high paying jobs to Wichita.
 In 2020 He announced a 9 point plan to help create more Kansas jobs.
 Many of his proposals passed into law this year.
-He is working to get the rest of the plan done.
+He is working to get the rest of the plan done. (see the 9 point plan further down on this page)

 Fighting to Keep and Increase Aerospace Industry Jobs in Wichita